ljq/vmware-fusion-vmcli-nogui/README.md

 ```

-# virtual machines default path，Resources are changed to this path (A temporary solution：custom，Followed to the configuration file)
+# virtual machines default path，Resources are changed to this path (a temporary solution：custom，Followed to the configuration file)

 ```
 mkdir -p ~/VmwareFusionPro